 Given a line and a point, a perpendicular line through the point can be drawn by following these steps.

 In the second half of the lesson, the other basic constructions that involve angles will be understood.
-Consider the angle The applet shows three circles on the angle.
+Consider the angle BAC.
+The applet shows three circles on the angle.
 Two of the circles, and have the same radius.
-Examine the ray with a starting point and passing through the intersection points of and
+Examine the ray with a starting point A and passing through the intersection points of and

 One of the great things about constructions is that some constructions can even be used to produce other constructions.